chorankates/h4ck/rav-filehub/README.md

 kicking myself for missing the 'backup' vector when looking at the HooToo devices, i took another look - and no, there was no 'Backup / Restore Settings' option in the web UI.

-remembering that a lot of the HooToo functionality lived behind `*.csp` `GET`s, it seemed reasonable that the backup method for the RAV-FileHub would also work for the HooToo devices. it [does](TODO add this writeup to the hootoo side so we can link to it from here).
+remembering that a lot of the HooToo functionality lived behind `*.csp` `GET`s, it seemed reasonable that the backup method for the RAV-FileHub would also work for the HooToo devices. it [does](../hootoo)

 ### complete device list